QueenShabazz/javascriptClosures/README.md

 * Demonstrate how to effectively use function closures.

-* Construct closures and apply them to real use-cases.
+* Construct closures and apply them to loops.

 * Classify the appropriate time to utilize closures.